openium/symfony-toolkit/README.md

 Transform exceptions to json Response.
 Exception's response is now generic, which means you can give your own code, text and message to the response.<br>

-Firstly, to override the service of the bundle, you have to add your own service in config/services.yaml.
+In the case which you want to add secific code, firstly override the service of the bundle.
+You have to add your own service in config/services.yaml.

 For example:
 ```yaml
     openium_symfony_toolkit.exception_format:
         class: App\Service\ExceptionFormatService